wix-incubator/wix-code-docs/getting-started/getting-oriented.md

 -   **Main Pages**: Regular pages and their corresponding code files.
 -   **Dynamic Pages**: Dynamic pages and their corresponding code files.
 -   **Router Pages**: Router pages and their corresponding code files.
 The code for a router's routing logic is contained in the **Backend** section of the **Code Files** tab.
-We will not discuss routers in this guide.
+We will not discuss routers here.
 -   **Members Area**: [Members area pages](https://support.wix.com/en/article/adding-and-managing-your-member-pages) and their corresponding code files for your site's member area, if you've added one.
 These pages may also include pages added by Wix Apps that use the members area, such as the Stores and Blog apps.
 -   **Lightboxes**: Lightboxes and their corresponding code files.
 -   **Global**: Code that runs on all of your site's pages.
 The code is written in the **masterPage.js** file.
 It can include general global code and code that works with [page elements set to show on all of your site's pages](https://support.wix.com/en/article/wix-editor-showing-an-element-on-all-pages).